fzakaria/fzakaria.com/_posts/2026-09-11-a-nix-store-is-three-functions.md

 Anything that can answer those three requests can be used as a remote <u>Nix store</u>.[^store]

-[^store]: We will see that that they must not all be all on the same medium, protocol or domain even!
+[^store]: We will see that they need not all be on the same medium, protocol or domain even!

 ## What about the signatures!?